obiwanjacobi/Zsharp/docs/compiler/meta.md

 ## Type Information

+> This is not the case now we target .NET.
+However I think type info for structs should still be restricted.
+Only interface types should be available.

 No type information is available at runtime other than the `#typeId` which can only be used as type identifier to compare equality or for use as a key in a map/table store.

 Full type information is only available at compile time.
 Are there any scenarios that would really become a problem not having type info at runtime?